-Topic Open Questions, Conversation Starters and Key Messages Checklist Ways to fill specific gaps in learning Suggestions are included below for your convenience.
+Торіс Open Questions, Conversation Starters and Key Messages Checklist Ways to fill specific gaps in learning Suggestions are included below for your convenience.
 This list is not exhaustive, and you may have your own suggestions as to how a learner can fill gaps in their knowledge Learning and Sharing practical skills Do you know at least two practical skills that can be used in a Scouting programme?
-The learner should be able to identify at least two practical skills that can be used in Scouting Practical Skills videos Can you explain how to ensure that chosen practical skills are appropriate to the section you work with?
-The learner should be able to identify whether chosen practical skills are appropriate for the section they work with taking into account: Level of difficulty Equipment required Complexity of task Length of task Environment Time of year Can you identify the safety and risk assessment procedures involved in training others in practical skills?
-Activities: Risk Assessments FS120000 Learner can point out potential safety issues that may occur during application of a chosen practical skill Learner understands the purpose and process of a risk assessment.
-An assessment of potential hazards so that they can be minimised and/or avoided Use the five-step process: Look for hazards Decide who might be harmed and how Evaluate risk Record findings Review assessment Do you know how to effectively teach practical skills to young people?
-Practical Skills videos Provide a clear explanation Give a demonstration Allow the learner to have a go - learning by doing
+The learner should be able to identify at least two practical skills that can be used Practical Skills videos in Scouting Can you explain how to ensure that chosen practical skills are appropriate to the section you work with?
+The learner should be able to identify whether chosen practical skills are appropriate for the section they work with taking into account: Level of difficulty Equipment required Complexity of task Length of task Environment Time of year Can you identify the safety and risk assessment procedures involved in Activities: Risk Assessments training others in practical skills?
+FS120000 Learner can point out potential safety issues that may occur during application of a chosen practical skill Learner understands the purpose and process of a risk assessment.
+An assessment of potential hazards so that they can be minimised and/or avoided Use the five-step process: • Look for hazards • Decide who might be harmed and how • Evaluate risk • Record findings • Review assessment Do you know how to effectively teach Practical Skills videos practical skills to young people?
+Provide a clear explanation Give a demonstration Allow the learner to have a go - learning by doing